-“Make sure everyone in your household knows — and follows — the rules,” says Andrea Arden, author of Dog-Friendly Dog Training (affiliate link).
+“Make sure everyone in your household knows — and follows — the rules,” says Andrea Arden, author of Dog-Friendly Dog Training.

-A new puppy is already going to be drawn to every distraction around her.
-Don’t add to her confusion by being vague with your command training.
-She’s not going to understand what you want if you use multiple phrases for the same command.
-Choose just 1 — for example:
+A new puppy is already going to be drawn to every distraction around them.
+Don’t add to their confusion by being vague with your command training.
+They’re not going to understand what you want if you use multiple phrases for the same command.
+Choose just one — for example: